satriop12/Project_PizzaShop/README.md

 Assessing the sales performance of the pizza shop for the pizza shop.
-Processing, analyzing, and visualizing datasets using RStudio.
+Processing, analyzing, and visualizing datasets using Python.
 The purpose of this project is to assess sales performance and adjust the supply of ingredients for the upcoming year.

 Points of Interest